jfantab/cmpe256-project/README.md

 cd /path/to/cpp
 make msd

-You can run "item", "user", "popularity", and "ensemble".
+You can run "item", "user", "popularity", "embedding", and "ensemble".
 For example:

 make item